Pseudoephedrine: Medical uses

+Nasal congestion

-Pseudoephedrine is a stimulant, but it is well known for shrinking swollen nasal mucous membranes, so it is often used as a decongestant.
+Pseudoephedrine is a sympathomimetic and is well-known for shrinking swollen nasal mucous membranes, so it is often used as a decongestant.
 It reduces tissue hyperemia, edema, and nasal congestion commonly associated with colds or allergies.
 Other beneficial effects may include increasing the drainage of sinus secretions, and opening of obstructed Eustachian tubes.
 The same vasoconstriction action can also result in hypertension, which is a noted side effect of pseudoephedrine.

 Pseudoephedrine can be used either as oral or as topical decongestant.
 Due to its stimulating qualities, however, the oral preparation is more likely to cause adverse effects, including urinary retention.
 According to one study, pseudoephedrine may show effectiveness as an antitussive drug (suppression of cough).

-Pseudoephedrine is indicated for the treatment of nasal congestion, sinus congestion and Eustachian tube congestion.
-Pseudoephedrine is also indicated for vasomotor rhinitis, and as an adjunct to other agents in the optimum treatment of allergic rhinitis, croup, sinusitis, otitis media, and tracheobronchitis.
+Pseudoephedrine is indicated for the treatment of nasal congestion, sinus congestion, and Eustachian tube congestion.
+Pseudoephedrine is also indicated for vasomotor rhinitis and as an adjunct to other agents in the optimum treatment of allergic rhinitis, croup, sinusitis, otitis media, and tracheobronchitis.

+Other uses

+Amphetamine-type stimulants and other catecholaminergic agents are known to have wakefulness-promoting effects and are used in the treatment of hypersomnia and narcolepsy.
+Pseudoephedrine at therapeutic doses does not appear to improve or worsen daytime sleepiness, daytime fatigue, or sleep quality in people with allergic rhinitis.
+Likewise, somnolence was not lower in children with the common cold treated with pseudoephedrine for nasal congestion.
+In any case, insomnia is a known side effect of pseudoephedrine, although the incidence is low.
+In addition, doses of pseudoephedrine above the normal therapeutic range have been reported to produce stimulant effects including insomnia and fatigue resistance.